Russtopia/xs/README.md

 # XS
 An alternative to ssh (&lt;5% SLOCC) written from scratch in Go.
 Testbed for post-quantum cryptography KEMs (Key-Encapsulation Mechanisms) and symmetric session encryption algos.
 Traffic chaffing to obscure session activity.
 Linux, FreeBSD, Windows (MSYS), Android (Termux).

-## I no longer host (new) projects on Github, preferring self-hosted solutions.
+## I no longer host (new) projects on Github, preferring self-hosted solutions and to avoid Github Copilot doing unauthorized scans of project code.
 See https://gogs.blitter.com/RLabs/xs to learn more about this project.
 ---